 I am strongly committed to supporting my yoga students in their journey toward greater self-awareness and well-being.
 Since becoming a Registered Yoga Teacher (RYT) in 1998, I have cultivated a teaching style that encompasses the physical, mental and spiritual aspects of yoga practice.
 My yoga classes are known for their clear, alignment-based instructions, interesting class themes, and creative sequences.
 I make yoga practical and encourage my students to take what they learn on the mat and apply it in their daily lives: mindfulness, self-love, equanimity and "finding the balance between effort and ease."

 After earning an International Business degree from Alma College in 1993 and beginning a career in the automotive industry, I realized I was not on a path that would allow me to achieve my highest potential.
 Determined to change that reality, I took a leap of faith, quit my job, and spent the next two years working and studying to become a Registered Yoga Teacher at the Omega Institute for Holistic Studies in New York.
 Upon returning to Michigan in 1998, I brought t'ai chi and yoga classes to my hometown of Howell and, a couple of years later, I became the ﬁrst instructor to introduce Vinyasa yoga to the Ann Arbor community.
-I completed a second Yoga Teacher Training at the Center for Yoga in Michigan in 2002 and am currently working on a Yoga Wellness Educator certification program with renowned yoga instructors, healthcare professionals and other teachers from around the country.
-Besides professional training, I have been committed to my own healing and personal growth work, which includes svadhyaya (self-study), counseling and a daily meditation practice, for over the past 20 years.
+I completed a second Yoga Teacher Training at the Center for Yoga in Michigan in 2002 and continue my education with renowned yoga instructors, healthcare professionals and other teachers from around the country still to this day.
+Besides professional training, I am committed to my own healing and personal growth work, which includes svadhyaya (self-study), spiritual counseling and a daily meditation practice.

 In 2004 I opened The Yoga Room, my own private yoga studio, where I teach mindfulness-based group yoga classes and private sessions.
 In addition to instructing weekly yoga classes, I started a yoga book club which meets every other month.
 I also lead yoga retreats in Michigan and in more exotic locales, as well as workshops on mindfulness, meditation, healthy eating and more.
 Through these offerings, I am committed to supporting the health, well-being and personal transformation of my students, and to making a positive difference in the world.